Living in Pittsboro, NC: What Buyers Should Know

 How much do homes cost in Pittsboro, NC?

-Is Pittsboro good for families?
+Is Pittsboro a good investment market?

-How far is Pittsboro from Chapel Hill, Durham, and Raleigh?
+How far is Pittsboro from RTP?

 Are there new construction homes in Pittsboro, NC?